 A large and remarkably diverse group of 200 to 300 species, varying in flower color and form, cultural needs, and blooming periods (although the majority flower in spring or early summer).
 Leaves are swordlike or grasslike.
 Flowers (fragrant, in many kinds) are showy and complex in structure.Iris ensata

-Native to Japan, these irises feature sumptuous blossoms 4 to 12 in. across on slender stems to 4 ft. high.
+Native to Japan, these irises feature sumptuous blossoms 4–12 in. across on slender stems to 4 ft. high.
 Flower shape is essentially flat.
-"Single" types have three broad falls and much-reduced standards, giving triangular flower outline; "double" blossoms have standards marked like the falls and about the same size and shape, resulting in circular flower outline.
-Colors are purple, violet, pink, rose, red, and white, often veined or edged in contrasting shade.
+Single types have three broad falls and much-reduced standards, giving a triangular flower outline; double blossoms have standards marked like the falls and about the same size and shape, resulting in a circular flower outline.
+Colors are purple, violet, pink, rose, red, and white, often veined or edged in a contrasting shade.
 Plants have graceful, narrow, upright leaves wtih distinct raised midribs.
-Purple-flowered 'Variegata' has white-margined leaves.
+Purple-flowered ‘Variegata’ has white-margined leaves.

 Native to Europe, North Africa.
 Probably best as multistemmed tree; grows moderately quickly to 7...

 Deciduous shrub native to western North America.
 It is the state flower of Idaho.
 Fountain-shaped, loo...

 European native for rock gardens or naturalizing.
 In bulb and leaf, resembles small hyacinth, but 10-i...